eligrey/FileSaver.js/README.md

 FileSaver.saveAs(blob, "hello world.txt");
 ```

-### Saving urls
+### Saving URLs

 ```js
 FileSaver.saveAs("https://httpbin.org/image", "image.jpg");
 ```
-Using urls within the same origin will just use `a[download]`
+Using URLs within the same origin will just use `a[download]`
-Otherwise it will first check if it supports cors header with a synchronously head request
+Otherwise, it will first check if it supports cors header with a synchronously head request
-if it does it will download the data and save it using blob urls
+if it does it will download the data and save it using blob URLs
 if not it will try to download it using `a[download]`

 The standard W3C File API [`Blob`][4] interface is not available in all browsers.